 Let us consider an example over here,

-The following map view is showing a total amount of sales by postcode of a company across Australia.
+The following map view is showing the total amount of sales by postcode of a company across Australia.

 You may be wondering how to analyze all these postcodes.
 If you are looking for the sales of every single postal code or you may want to have the sales information of specific territories or regions or areas.
 So as we have already created a Map view all you need to do is split the map and group the regions that you wish to know.